ducanhnguyen/siamese_network/README.md

 | M2 (main2.py) | mse  | 0.99195|	0.9734 |  <a href="https://github.com/ducanhnguyen/siamese_network/tree/main/model/mnist/v2">link</a> |
 | M3 (main3.py)  | contrastive loss  | 0.99069 |	0.9751 |  <a href="https://github.com/ducanhnguyen/siamese_network/tree/main/model/mnist/v3">link</a> |

-### How to use the trained models?
-Just fed two images into the trained models.
-The output is the probability.
-The higher probability, the more similarity between the two images.

 ### Fashion-MNIST